NokNokMLS/BigDoorWyamBlog/input/posts/2019-01-24-are-you-paying-too-much-rent.md

 \- The Digest - every Sunday, the best stories from around the world about Poland.
 See previous examples [here.](https://bigdoor24.pl/blog/posts/2019-01-19-the-digest-20th-january-2019.html)

+You can hear an episode on Polish property on the recent KrakCast Podcast [here](https://www.krakcast.pl/e/krakcast-interview-john-naughton/).

 If any of the above interests you or you simply wish to _support us Follow/Like & Share now._

 <div class="sharethis-inline-share-buttons"></div>

 **About BigDoor24.pl -  A new free service that matches Expats with Professionals who speak their language.
 Receive zl.
 200 for every zl.
 100,000 borrowed through a BigDoor24 certified Credit Advisor.**